chpollin/InfoVisDHGraz/_posts/2022-11-02-presentation_4_charting_ts_networks_doorslaer.md

 **Luc van Doorslaer**\
 University of Tartu

-# Abstract
+## Summary

-The past two decades have seen a number of initiatives towards structuring the knowledge collected in translation studies (TS) – bibliographies, encyclopedias, handbooks, etc. However, the existing initiatives do not focus on the development of a systematic view on institutional and individual collaboration in the discipline – both synchronically and diachronically.
-Partly related to Hofeneder’s (2021) methodology for analyzing and visually representing translation spaces, we intend to use the available bibliographical data to chart TS networks based on co-authoring and affiliations.
-Those data are included in the online Translation Studies Bibliography (Gambier and van Doorslaer).
-Individual and institutional connections present in academic publication partly reflect, but also co-determine the distribution and circulation of ideas and approaches in the discipline.
+The past 20 years have seen several initiatives to organize the knowledge collected in translation studies.
+These initiatives include bibliographies, encyclopedias, and handbooks.
+However, they do not focus on the development of a systematic view on collaboration within the discipline, but rather synchronically and diachronically.
+Against this backdrop, Luc VAN DOORSLAER plans to use bibliographical data to chart translation studies networks based on co-authoring and affiliations: putting institutions at the centre, not works as objects.
+By understanding translation as social practice, he attempts to use these data to visualize collaboration in the discipline and contribute to a more dynamic view on translation studies historiography.
+His role is understood as conceptually deciding what should be conveyed through visuals, not implementing them.

-Up to now we only have a few limited visualizations of co-authoring networks for a small test case developed with Nodegoat.
-My participation in the workshop is aimed at receiving feedback and possible alternatives for the data visualization.
-Co-authoring data, particularly when connected with a diachronic approach, will express more dynamic relationships on collaboration, for instance about institutionalization of knowledge development through universities and research groups.
-As such, the aim is also to contribute to a dynamic view on TS historiography.
+#### Keywords

+translation studies, bibliographies

+## Feedback

-# Slides
+## Slides

 {% pdf "https://raw.githubusercontent.com/chpollin/InfoVisDHGraz/5fd88139ff2f86b254e152dadfe7719d2c53403c/slides/slides_presentation_4_doorslaer.pptx" no_link %}

-# Resources
+## Resources